Small Business Growth Readiness Checklist Before Scaling

 What should I check before growing a small business?

-Check profit margin, cash flow, customer mix, team capacity, operational bottlenecks, marketing conversion and owner workload.
+Check profit margin, cash flow, customer mix, team capacity, operational bottlenecks, marketing conversion, owner workload and the measures you will use to judge healthy growth.

 Is growth always the right goal?